typelevel/cats-effect/site/src/main/tut/datatypes/io.md

   io.unsafeRunCancelable(r => println(s"Done: $r"))

 // ... if a race condition happens, we can cancel it,
-// thus cancelling the scheduling of `IO.sleep` cancel()
+// thus canceling the scheduling of `IO.sleep` cancel()
 ```